PBalewski/Software-Engineering/05-FR/project.md

 <a id="ac2"></a>
 ### AC2: Buyer

-A person intending to purchase a product at an auction..
+A person intending to purchase a product at an auction.

 ## User level use cases